Upper, down, two-sided Lorenz attractor, collisions, merging and switching: Collisions and collapses

-One deduce that the point $P(p)$ belongs to $\Sigma_1$ and is at a distance larger than $ 99(1+\alpha)\mu$ of $\gamma^s_+$.
+One deduces that the point $P(p)$ belongs to $\Sigma_1$ and is at a distance larger than $ 99(1+\alpha)\mu$ of $\gamma^s_+$.
 One deduces that $P(p)$ (and thus $p$) does not belong to the stable leaf through the fixed point $p_1\in \Sigma_1$.
 In particular $q_2$ belongs to $\Sigma_-$.
-One proves in the same way than for $\mu>0$ small $q_1\in\Sigma_-$, and thus the vector filed belongs to $\cL^-$, ending the proof.
+One proves in the same way as for $\mu>0$ small $q_1\in\Sigma_-$, and thus the vector filed belongs to $\cL^-$, ending the proof.
 Figure \ref{f.l.doubleconn} displays a local bifurcation diagram in this case. \end{proof}

-The lemma implies that, when one consider a segment in the parameter plane crossing $(0,0)$ and entering in $\cO^{+,+}_\varphi$ transversely to both $\cH^1$ and $\cH^2$, then one creates a down Lorenz attractor, which cuts every stable leaves in $\Sigma^-$.
-When the parameter tends to $(0,0)$ then $\Sigma^-$ tends to $\Sigma$ and the Lorenz attractor tends to what we called the fat Lorenz attractor.
+The lemma implies that, when one considers a segment in the parameter plane crossing $(0,0)$ and entering in $\cO^{+,+}_\varphi$ transversely to both $\cH^1$ and $\cH^2$, then one creates a down Lorenz attractor, which cuts every stable leaf in $\Sigma^-$.
+When the parameter tends to $(0,0)$, then $\Sigma^-$ tends to $\Sigma$ and the Lorenz attractor tends to what we call the fat Lorenz attractor.
 The horseshoe, corresponding to $\Sigma^+$ collapses into the double homoclinic connection.